angela172/Chatpdf/README.md

 4. Start the project: `streamlit run app.py`

  -Libraries
-  1. PyPDF2 3.0.1:- Used to manupilate, extract and read PDFs.
+  1. ** PyPDF2 3.0.1 **:- Used to manupilate, extract and read PDFs.
 Its useful in tasks such as merging pdfs, splitting etc.
-  2. sentence-transformers :- Used to manupilate sentences into numeric vectors called embeddings.
+  2. ** sentence-transformers ** :- Used to manupilate sentences into numeric vectors called embeddings.
 This helps to capture the meaning of the sentence.
 This is useful for tasks such as to find similar sentences, clustering etc. for this application we have used the sentence-tranformer-'all-MiniLM-L6-v2' due to its lightweight and efficiency making ideal for cases where computational resources are limited.
-  4. faiss-cpu-1.9.0:-  Used for efficient similarity search and clustering of dense vectors.
+  3. ** faiss-cpu-1.9.0 **:-  Used for efficient similarity search and clustering of dense vectors.
 It is mostly used in finding similar items in large datasets such as texts, images, etc.
-  5. streamlit 1.41.1:- Open-source python library that is used to create interactive web applications for data analysis and machine learning.
+  5. ** streamlit 1.41.1 **:- Open-source python library that is used to create interactive web applications for data analysis and machine learning.
-  6. NLTK:- it is used for processing and analyzing human language data.
+  6. ** NLTK **:- it is used for processing and analyzing human language data.
 It is mostly used for tasks such as sentiment analysis, tokenization, etc.
 And your ChatPDF is ready to Go!

+# Try out a sample conversation!
+Test the application by typing a sample question like this:
+Q: what is Go Fish?